Affine homogeneous varieties and suspensions: The case of surfaces

 $a \in \KK \setminus\{0, 1\}$, is a class of such surfaces.
 The surfaces with parameters $a,b$ are not isomorphic if $b \ne a, 1-a, \frac{1}{a}, \frac{a-1}{a}, \frac{a}{a-1}, \frac{1}{1-a}$, see equation~\eqref{Daniel_change_eq}.
 So we have infinitely many pairwise non-isomorphic examples. \end{example}

-A normal affine surface $X$ is called a \emph{Gizatullin surface} if the automorphism group $\Aut(X)$ acts on $X$ with an open orbit such that the complement to this orbit is a finite set.
+Let us recall that a normal affine surface $X$ is a \emph{Gizatullin surface} if the automorphism group $\Aut(X)$ acts on $X$ with an open orbit such that the complement to this orbit is a finite set.
+It is proved in~\cite{Gi1971} in the smooth case and in~\cite{Du2004} in the normal case that a normal affine surface $X$ that is not isomorphic to $(\KK^{\times})^2$ is a Gizatullin surface if and only if $X$ admits a smooth compactification by a smooth zigzag $D$.
+The latter means that $X=Y\setminus D$, where $Y$ is a complete surface smooth along $D$ and $D$ is a linear chain of smooth rational curves with simple normal crossings.

 Smooth Gizatullin surfaces were conjectured to be homogeneous varieties, see \cite[Conjecture~1]{Gi1971}.
 However, counter-examples were found in~\cite{Ko2015}.
 Danielewski surfaces of the form $xz=f(y)$ that we use in this paper are examples of Gizatullin surfaces.
 The question which smooth Gizatullin surfaces are homogeneous is still open.

+A smooth affine surface $X$ is a \emph{Danilov-Gizatullin surface} if $X=Y\setminus D$, where $Y$ is a complete smooth surface and $D$ is a smooth irreducible rational curve.
+From~\cite{Giz} we know that every Danilov-Gizatullin surface is a homogeneous variety.

+It is shown in~\cite{GD} that every Danilov-Gizatullin surface $X$ is either $\PP^2\setminus H$, where $H$ is a line, or $\PP^2\setminus C$, where $C$ is a conic, or $\FF_a\setminus S$, where $\FF_a$ is the Hirzebruch surface and $S$ is an ample divisor in $\FF_a$.
+In the first case we denote $X\cong \AA^2$ by $V'$.
+In the second case we use notation $V''=\PP^2\setminus C$.
+Finally, let us say that for $n\ge 2$ the $n$th Danilov-Gizatullin surface is the affine surface $V_n :=\FF_a\setminus S$, where $S\subseteq\FF_a$ is an ample divisor in the Hirzebruch surface $\FF_a$ with the intersection index $n:=(S,S)$.
+The isomorphism class of $V_n$ indeed depends only on $n$; see \cite[Theorem~5.8.1]{GD} or~\cite{FKZ-1}.
+Moreover, for different $n$ the surfaces $V_n$ are not isomorphic, see, e.g.,~\cite[Remark~2.10.2]{FKZ-1}.

+Consider the affine hypersurface $F_n:=V(T_1T_4-T_2^{n-1}T_3-1)\subseteq\AA^4$, where $n\ge 2$.
+It is a smooth affine factorial 3-fold with $\KK[F_n]^{\times}=\KK^{\times}$, which is the spectrum of the Cox ring of~$V_n$; see~\cite[Exercise~4.18]{ADHL}.
+In the framework of the Cox construction, the variety $V_n$ is obtained as the geometric quotient of $F_n$ with respect to the free action of the one-dimensional torus

+see~\cite[Proposition~2.1]{Don} and~\cite[Exercise~4.18]{ADHL} for details.
+In particular, the spectrum of the Cox ring of the surface $V_n$ has dimension three.

+We conclude that the only Danilov-Gizatullin surfaces that are homogeneous spaces are $V'$, $V''$ and $V_2$.
+Indeed, we already know that $V'\cong\AA^2$ and $V''\cong\SL_2/N$.
+It follows from the classification of smooth irreducible quasihomogeneous with respect to an algebraic group affine surfaces that the only such surface with 3-dimensional spectrum of the Cox ring is $SL_2/T$.
+Indeed, the spectrum of the Cox ring of $\AA^2$ is $\AA^2$ and the spectrum of the Cox ring of $\SL_2/N$ is $\SL_2/T$; see \cite[Example~4.5.1.13]{ADHL}.
+Finally, the varieties $\AA^1\times\KK^{\times}$ and $(\KK^{\times})^2$ have non-constant invertible regular functions and the Cox ring is not defined in this situation.
+It is easy to see, e.g. from the Cox construction, that the variety $V_2$ is isomorphic to $SL_2/T$.

+As a result, we obtain one more series $V_n$, $n\ge 3$, of affine homogeneous varieties that are not homogeneous spaces.